AllProAi/TV-App/README.md

      BACKEND_URL=https://your-backend-url pnpm run build
      ```
    - Deploy the contents of the `tv-app/dist` directory to a static web server or CDN
-   - For Senza platform deployment, follow their specific deployment guidelines
+   - For Senza platform deployment, follow their specific deployment guidelines:
+     1. Ensure the Senza SDK is properly integrated (already included in the build)
+     2. Configure app metadata in `/tv-app/public/index.html` according to Senza requirements
+     3. Register your application in the Senza Developer Portal if required
+     4. Package your application according to Senza submission guidelines
+     5. Submit your app package through the Senza Developer Portal
    - Configure proper caching headers for static assets:
      - Long cache time for versioned assets (JS/CSS with hashes)
      - Short cache time for HTML and configuration files